OCP

 What is an Official Community Plan?

-An Official Community Plan is a comprehensive, long-term plan that guides land use and development across our TSL.The Yuułuʔiłʔatḥ Government TSL spans over nearly 5,500 hectares, including lands surrounding hitac̓u, areas north of Ucluelet, Effingham Inlet and along the Nahmint River.
+An Official Community Plan is a comprehensive, long-term plan that guides the functions of the government, the services delivered to citizens and community members, land use decisions, and development across our TSL.
+The Yuułuʔiłʔatḥ Government TSL spans over nearly 5,500 hectares, including lands surrounding hitac̓u, areas north of Ucluelet, Effingham Inlet, and along the Nahmint River.

 The OCP will guide decisions related to housing, infrastructure, transportation, economic development, and ecologically and culturally significant areas.
 It will also support spaces for citizens to gather, practice culture, and enjoy the land.
+The OCP contains the goals of the community and policies to deliver services that support community health, safety, well-being, and education, as well as programs to expand, celebrate, and deepen our language and culture.

-What to Expect
+What to expect

 Stay Informed